NiekBeijloos/SOLID/6. Principle relations/README.md

 Liskov Subsitution is another principle 'existing' in the practical sense.
 It explains use 'how' we should use inheritance in a way that we can ensure that all our sub-types can be used just like our base types.
 We apply this principle to prevent bugs/undefined behavior when extension is required and to prevent complexity in a system.
 The more exceptional cases we have of our base contract the more our cyclomatic complexity will grow.
 Inheritance is a 'resource' to achieve Open Closed and Liskov Substitution provides a way to apply this 'resource' in a correct way.
 This explains the relation between LSP and OCP.

-The Open Closed principle uses the Single Responsibility to simplify extension without modifying.
+The Open Closed principle uses the Single Responsibility to simplify extension without modifying. ...

-I would say OCP has the strongest relation towards Dependency Inversion, but the intent of both principles diverges a bit.
-The DIP is about change, OCP is about extension, which is a form of change.
-DIP is more the umbrella principle and the OCP resides under that umbrella to emphasize extension.
-DIP emphasizes the use of abstractions (i.e.: interfaces and abstract classes) and these abstractions provide an easy way to extend our system with new functionality, but also to exclude it.